sourcegraph/handbook/content/talent/resources_for_candidates.md

 - Q: Does Sourcegraph check references?
    - A: References can be requested by the hiring manager on a case-by-case basis.
 If we choose to conduct a reference check, we will send you a reference request form via Greenhouse, and we will never check your references without your explicit consent.
 You can read more about our reference check process [here](https://about.sourcegraph.com/handbook/talent/hiring/reference_check_questions).

-- Q: Does Sourcegraph provide feedback to candidates who don't recieve an offer?
+- Q: Does Sourcegraph provide feedback to candidates who don't receive an offer?
    - A: We do not provide feedback to candidates at this time.
 We encourage you to read more about our [philosophy regarding sharing candidate feedback](https://about.sourcegraph.com/handbook/talent/hiring#sharing-interview-feedback).

 - Q: Do you provide Visa sponsorship?